Table of Contents

 The Mechanics of Exchange Across Island Systems

-The islands were not just waypoints for migration; they were dynamic hubs where goods, ideas, and genes were exchanged, shaping the cultures of Oceania.
+The Pacific islands were more than mere points of arrival; they were vibrant centers of exchange where goods, ideas, and genes moved dynamically, shaping the cultural landscapes of Oceania.

 Economic Interdependence and Material Flow